 The current legal position in relation to reclaiming deposits for off-plan properties in Spain

-The judgment of 1January in the Supreme Court is clear.
+The judgment of the Supreme Court is clear.
 Banks and building societies that received funds for deposit payments will be liable to a purchaser for the total amount of the payments made by the purchaser into the developer’s bank account at the bank in question, provided the purchaser can show that the bank did not ensure that (i) the funds were transferred into a separate account, (ii) a bank guarantee was provided, and (iii) the funds were used only to fund expenses and materials directly relating to the development.
 If the developer is solvent then it will have to shoulder the liability itself.

 It is important to stress that in order to make a successful claim, a purchaser will have to show that the deposit funds were used for a purpose other than the construction of the development in question, which may be a tough hurdle to negotiate.
 Documentary evidence will be required to prove your claim and it may take some time to obtain this, supposing that it still exists.
 Hence, each claim will certainly be decided on its merits.